ppy/osu-wiki/news/2023/2023-08-12-new-featured-artist-kardashev.md

 ### Kardashev - Beside Cliffs and Chasms

-If you'd rather smash fingers on both of your hands, [this osu!taiko map](https://osu.ppy.sh/beatmapsets/1515274) by [Heaxys](https://osu.ppy.sh/users/5671417) was made for you.
+If you'd rather smash fingers on both of your hands, [this osu!taiko map](https://osu.ppy.sh/beatmapsets/1515274) by ::Heaxys::{ user-id=5671417 } was made for you.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/375/The%20Almanac/Kardashev%20-%20Beside%20Cliffs%20and%20Chasms.mp3">